QRamadan/MBFair/README.md

 After modifying the file, save the file and run the following command
 ```
-java -jar target/mbfair-0.0.1.jar -r -f="absolute-path-to-file"
+java -jar path-to-mbfair-0.0.1.jar -r -f="absolute-path-to-file"
 ```
-Replace the string absolute-path-to-file as in step one
+Replace the string absolute-path-to-file as in step one and path-to-mbfair-0.0.1.jar accordingly.

 The model runs and the results of the check are printed in the console

 # <section id="using-artifacts">Using artifacts</section>
 This section is intended to serve as a guide for using the [provided artifacts](#resources).
 The tool must have [successfully installed](#installation) to follow on with this section.
 We have provided three artifacts to serve as hands-on examples.
 The following steps can be completed to run an artifact:
 - Locate the UML file in the artifact of interest and get the absolute path to the file.
-- Generate initialization using the command below while replacing "absolute-path-to-file" in the command by the absolute path to UML file.
+- Generate initialization using the command below while replacing "absolute-path-to-file" in the command by the absolute path to UML file and path-to-mbfair-0.0.1.jar accordingly.
     ```
-    java -jar mbfair-0.0.1.jar -g -f="absolute-path-to-file"
+    java -jar path-to-mbfair-0.0.1.jar -g -f="absolute-path-to-file"
     ```
 - The initializations will be automatically generated and stored in the file <strong>initializations_table.csv</strong> in the project directory.
   - One has to then specify the protected characteristics and proxies of protected characteristics.
 For this, the file <strong>protected_characteristics.csv</strong> has to be modified.